 This need for additional glutamine, when our body is using it in higher amounts, supports the argument that l-glutamine is actually “conditionally essential” – meaning there are times when it’s necessary to consume more than what our body produces.3

 It makes sense that making our muscles work hard would demand more l-glutamine – since they’re responsible for creating it in the body.
 Instances during which our body comes under stress make it require additional glutamine.
 These include severe illness and exercise.

 The fact that L-glutamine is made by our muscles, common in our diet, and circulates in our blood makes pinpointing its effects challenging, but it’s clear that it’s used by the body both during exercise and recovery from serious illness.1,5

-Because L-glutamine is crucial for muscle building, increasing our levels via supplementation after exercise can be beneficial.5 Those who follow a lower protein diet (like vegans or vegetarians) may see a greater benefit from l-glutamine supplementation that someone who is already following a high protein diet (whose diets normally contain more of this amino acid).
+Because L-glutamine is crucial for muscle building, increasing our levels via supplementation after exercise can be beneficial.5 L-glutamine supplementation may have a greater benefit on those who have less protein in their diets, like vegans or vegetarians.
+This is because they may naturally have less of this amino acid.

 Many sports supplements are targeted towards strength training, but l-glutamine has potential benefits for both power exercise and endurance exercise.5

 Research has shown that athletes can benefit from L-glutamine supplementation to decrease muscle soreness and faster recovery time.5

 This amino acid plays a crucial role in controlling glucose (energy) uptake by the muscles after exercise, which can help restore their energy stores for your next workout.6 When your muscles have optimal glucose stores, you can perform better and take longer to fatigue.

 Long periods of strenuous training have been shown to decrease blood glutamine levels, making it a potentially useful supplement for your post-workout nutrition plan.1